open-zaak/open-zaak/GOVERNANCE.md

 described in [the contributing guide](CONTRIBUTING.md#Reviews).

-If more than one technical steering team member disagrees with a decision of the technical steering team they may appeal to the product steering team who will make the ultimate ruling.
+If more than one technical steering team member disagrees with a decision of the technical steering team they may appeal to the core group who will make the ultimate ruling.

 Ideally, no one company or organization will employ a simple majority of the technical steering team.

-## Product steering team
+## Core group

-Responsibilities of the product steering team:
+Responsibilities of the core group:

 * Maintaining the mission, vision, values, and scope of the project
 * Collecting planned features and presenting them in a unified view